well-it-wasnt-me/torrent_finder/docs/usage.md

 2. Add an optional category keyword upfront—`search movies dune`, `search tv s04`, `search software mac final cut`, or `search all dune`—to reuse the CLI presets inside Telegram.
 3. The bot replies with the top five ranked results and seed/peer stats.
 4. Respond with the list number or tap the inline button to add that torrent to Transmission.
-5. Send `status` (or tap the Status button shown below each result set) to check active downloads; the bot auto-notifies you when a Telegram-triggered download finishes.
+5. Send `status` (or tap the Status button shown below each result set) to check active downloads; use `status all` when you want every torrent plus a quick read on its Transmission state (downloading, seeding, stopped, etc.).
+The bot auto-notifies you when a Telegram-triggered download finishes regardless.

 Populate the `telegram` section of `config.json` with your `bot_token` (and optional `chat_id`) or override with `--token` / `--chat-id`.
 Tweak `--max-results` when you want more or fewer options.
 The bot shares the same `config.json` as the CLI, so keep your Torznab/Transmission settings up to date there.